 - Determine what’s really happening when you get uncontrollably angry.
 Sometimes we’re just frustrated because things don’t work out the way we want.
 At other times, we’re justifiably angered by wrong, but our response is equally sinful.
-Both require repentance, but the latter may still require a godly intervention to address a wrong.
+Knowing what’s really going on can help us fight to be faithful.

 - Learn to take a breath and say a prayer before you get angry.
 If you’re like me, you know when an outburst is on the tip of your tongue.
-You can feel it coming.
 When that happens, immediately run to God in prayer – and walk away from the situation that’s precipitated the anger.

 - Talk to a Christian counselor.
 It’s not a faithless act to turn to one of God’s trained men or women to help you dig into the origins of your anger.
 In fact, it can be an act of faith, trusting that God is going to work through His church to bring about your healing.